 How To Submit A Complaint Against An Online Casino

-While online casinos go out over their way to look after players from time to time they do drop the ball – so how do you complain about an online casino?
+While online casinos go out of their way to look after players, from time to time they do drop the ball and you may need to submit a complaint against an online casino.

 The good news is that in order to be awarded a licence by the UK Gambling Commission, online casinos must have a clear complaints procedure in place.

 This can differ from casino to casino, but broadly speaking you will be required to take the same steps in order to log a complaint and have the issue resolved.

 The initial investigation into your complaint will be carried out by the casino itself, but if you are unhappy with the resolution proposed there are other options available to you.